How San Francisco broke America’s heart

 Lucca is no longer here.

 After 94 years, doors shuttered on the last day of April.
 The parking lot sold for $3.5 million.
-A three-building parcel, including the store, listed for $8.3 million and was purchased by — need you inquire? — a developer.
+A three-building parcel, including the store, listed for $8.3 million and was purchased by — need you inquire? — a developer..

 A few blocks away, in this neighborhood of shops hawking $2,600 electric bikes and $8 lemonade, Borderlands Cafe — a throwback with plants cascading from the ceiling — closed the same day after a decade in business.

-Note: (Correction: This story originally attributed Julie Levak-Madding’s quote in the last paragraph to Beth Ross.)